radoslawlandowski/blueholidays/README.md

 - More unit tests
 - For even bigger parametrization the 'obtainer' implementation could be set in config and then dynamically instantiated from Spring context.
 Right now implementation is hardcoded in @Qualifier() annotation in controller.
+- There should be more than one API KEY to be used:
+    - Separate key for prod (aka for you or for Lambda)
+    - Separate key for development
+- Implement functional tests against application deployed in AWS
+- Some form of manifest file or tagging mechanism to distinguish deployed lambda packages.